taarriag/phaser-shoot-em-up/README.md

 ## Compiling:
 Execute webpack (alternatively enable watch mode to recompile on changes)
 ```
- webpack [-w]
+ webpack -w
 ```

-or compile directly with
+or compile directly with tsc
 ```
  tsc -w
 ```